 Development works to be vested

-Works clearance is reached when the works described in the conditions of consent have been constructeds.
-Any recommendations from the road safety audit(s) must also be implemented (refer to Clause 3.2.5 Road safety audit on page 103) before works clearance is reached.
+Works clearance is reached when the works described in the conditions of consent have been constructed in accordance with the accepted plans and the RITS.
+Any recommendations from the road safe systems audit(s) must also be implemented and agreed with Council (refer to Clause 3.2.5 Safe Systems Audit on page 103) before works clearance is reached.
 A works clearance will be issued when all infrastructure conditions have been met, subject to any bonds and defects liability periods.
 The 224(c) certificate can then be issued (assuming all non-engineering conditions have been met).
 Completion is when all defects that have arisen during the defect’s liability period have been corrected.
 The developer is not liable for fair wear and tear.

 Defects liability period

-Works carried out during the development will be subject to a defect’s liability period of 12 months; however, in specific circumstances, e.g. stormwater planting , this is likely to be increased to 24 months.
+Works carried out during the development will be subject to a defect’s liability period of 12 months; however, in specific circumstances, e.g. stormwater/landscape planting , this is likely to be increased to 24 months.
 The defects liability period commences from the date of issue of the 224(c) certificate (developments) or practical completion certificate (contracts).

-Any works that are completed after the date of the issue of the 224(c) certificate will be subject to an extension of the defects liability period for 3 months following the completion of those delayed works.
+Any works that are completed after the date of the issue of the 224(c) certificate will be subject to an extension of the defects liability period for 12 months following the completion of those delayed works.